ThatRobin/apoli-bolt-docs/docs/power_types.md

 Some powers provide power-specific arguments to their functions.
 A list of these powers can be found below.

+!!!
+Note
-<sub>This plugin is still in beta, so not all powers are fully implemented yet.</sub>
+	This plugin is still in beta, so not all powers are fully implemented yet.

 ### Action-related
 * [Action Over Time](power_types/action_over_time.md)